nickjackolaisen/BusinessInitiaitive/_posts/mergers and acquisitions/2024-05-23-risk_mitigation_in_business_transactions.md

 - **Enhance negotiation power:** Knowing the risks allows you to negotiate terms that protect your interests and possibly lower the transaction price.

-For instance, using risk assessment tools like SWOT analysis or PESTLE analysis can give you a clearer picture of the strategic landscape.
+For instance, using risk assessment tools like <a href="/business-tips/swot-analysis/" target="_blank">SWOT analysis</a> or <a href="/business-tips/pestle-analysis/" target="_blank">PESTLE analysis</a> can give you a clearer picture of the strategic landscape.

 This not only helps in pinpointing vulnerabilities but also highlights opportunities for leverage during negotiations.